Resonite-Community-Projects/community_events.resonite/README.md

 # community_event.resonite

-Small API for getting the events in multiple discord servers and Google Agenda with easier parsing for Resonite.
+Service for announcing Resonite events and stream from multiple source like Discord and Google Agenda on client like Resonite and Web Browsers.

-This tool has been write in a way that different  community can host their own server and can be connected to each other.
+This tool has been write in a way that different communities can host their own server and can be connected to each other.
 There is a main instance available at [resonite-community.events](https://resonite-community.events).

 # Use

 This is the new version 2.0, not tested in production yet, please see the git tag for the version 1.0.